 Yeah, yeah, books are technically media too, but hang with me on this one.

 I'm horrified when my students tell me they have made it through college without reading a single book.
 I know your counterargument: I read all the time, just shorter pieces.
 Reading short articles is great, too - but books are better, and we treat them differently (and learn differently from) long- and short-form works.
 In fact, some research I've read suggests that if we stop reading long-form (like books), we lose our ability to process information in that way - making it more difficult to read entirely.
 Scary thought.
 The Cobb County library has an excellent online book selection, and combined with the Kindle app, you can actually cheat on this rule by using your phone to relax with a book.
 Making this one small change in my life helped my nighttime routine tremendously.
 I now always have a book, and I rarely pay for my books now.
 I also fall asleep way easier without the intrusion of information overload I find on social media.
+And when I'm waiting at a doctor's office or elsewhere, I can read something interesting as opposed to looking at whatever crap is circulating on Facebook that afternoon.
 Win/win/win.

 If you are still having trouble breaking the addiction, here are a few random helpful tips to reduce the amount of time you're on social media.